gagarine/bootstrap4/README.md

-This is a minimal drupal theme to integrate bootstrap.
+This is a minimal drupal theme to integrate Bootstrap 4 in Drupal 8.

 No settings.
 No paralaxe.
 Minimal dependencies.
 It works.